-1. Waiver authority for travel restrictions of all TDY travel taking place completely (all stops) within Japan is delegated to traveler’s unit commander or equivalent.
+1. Waiver authority for travel restrictions of all TDY’s taking place completely (all stops) within Japan is delegated to the traveler’s sponsoring commander or equivalent.
 (1)(3)(4)(5)

-2. TAD/TDY outside of Japan must be approved with an ETP by the Naval Air Facility Commander for all Navy personnel and the Misawa Installation Commander for all Misawa AB community members.
+2. TAD/TDY outside of Japan must be approved with an ETP by the first O-6 in the chain of command for all Misawa AB community members.

-4. A pre-travel COVID-19 test is required 1-3 days prior to departure for all official international travel via commercial or military airlift.
+4. When traveling to the U.S. testing is required 1-3 days prior to departure for all except previous positive within 90days.
+When traveling to Japan from another country, testing is not required for vaccinated, previous infection within 90 days or children under 2 years old, unless the airline has specific testing requirements.
 Members will maintain proof of the negative test during travel.
 48 hours prior to travel is preferred to account for potential travel delays.
 COVID Tests can be obtained by following the guidance located under COVID testing.

 a.
 Testing may be waived if it is not available or cannot be conducted in a timely manner upon approval from the Naval Air Facility Commander or Misawa Installation Commander.